gnolang/gno/docs/getting-started/using-gnokey.md

 ## Verifying a transaction's signature

-To verify a transaction signature is correct, you can use the `gnokey verify` subcommand.
+To verify a transaction's signature is correct, you can use the `gnokey verify` subcommand.
 We can provide the path to the transaction document using the `-docpath` flag, provide the key we signed the transaction with, and the signature itself.
 Make sure the signature is in the `hex` format.